Robot-Fromage/ULIS/documentation/manual/Architecture.md

 - Segmentation of the functional properties of these objects should be clear and unambiguous.
 - More features require more code, there is no way around that and it will take effort.
 However standardizing the segmentation of the underlying implementations should allow better code reuse, browsing, and overall maintenance.

 The core idea here is that ULIS should provide well thought concepts to make context the core and emphasis of every situation where ULIS is used.
 Various concepts propositions are presented, and it should be noted that over the course of its evolution, different solutions were adopted by ULIS.
-The concepts were not invented first, then proceeding to the implementation.
-It is the requirements of the implementation, and the worry of its efficiency, that led to the invention of these concepts.

 ### 1.1) Propositions {#r1-1}